mrsi-cerl/mrsi-gatsby/src/content/coe-mcx/dsm.md

 ## About

-The USACE Dam Safety Modification Mandatory Center of Expertise (DSMMCX) provides technical advice, oversight, review and production capability for all aspects of dam modification projects across USACE.
+The USACE Dam Safety Modification Mandatory Center of Expertise (DSM-MCX) provides technical advice, oversight, review, and production capability for all aspects of dam modification projects across USACE.

  ## Section Heading